ipfyx/signal-backup/README.md

 ## SIGNAL SAVE
-Signal_save is a python3 script to save your signal conversations, wether its a group or not, as html pages.
+Signal-backup is a python3 script to backup signal conversations, wether its a group or not, as html pages.

 # Requirements
 A signal backup (tested with Android) fully decrypted using [signal-backup-decode](https://github.com/pajowu/signal-backup-decode).